MARK GAMMILL

 Never Without You

-The first time he saw her, sunlight painted her dark hair in gold.
+The first time he saw her, sunlight painted her black hair in gold.
 Sarah was just laughing with a group of friends, but for a moment, the whole world seemed brighter.
 He'd never felt so drawn to anyone in his life.

 They'd been together for years, a love story etched in laughter and shared dreams.
 Through thick and thin, their bond had felt unbreakable.
 But then came the day that shattered everything, a tragic car accident claiming Sarah’s life.
 The funeral was a blur of dark suits and silent tears.
-He stood at her gravesite, the tremendous weight of loss pressing down on him.
+He stood at her gravesite, the tremendous weight of her loss pressing down hard on him.

 Now, months later, he found himself again walking through the graveyard gates, this time near midnight.

 The bottle clinked against his palm as he stumbled through the rows of weathered tombstones.
-A chill wind whipped through the graveyard, stirring the skeletal branches of the dark trees.
+A cold wind whipped through the graveyard, stirring the skeletal branches of the dark trees.
 Each gust sent shivers down his spine, but he pressed on, fueled by a desperate longing.

-The whiskey burned his throat, offering a temporary reprieve from the pain.
+The whiskey burned his throat, offering a very temporary reprieve from the pain.
 He swigged again, the liquid warming his insides.
 Sarah's grave was somewhere in this endless sea of stone, a tiny island in a vast ocean of grief.

 He paused, squinting at the faded inscriptions.
 A name, a date... no, not her.
 Frustration gnawed at him.
 He took another drink, the world blurring at the edges.
 A sudden noise made him stop.
 A twig snapped, a distant rustle in the undergrowth.
 His heart pounded in his chest.